hitabisgmbh/oaklean/README.md

 ## Why Oaklean?
 Oaklean is a groundbreaking software solution that helps developers visualize and optimize the energy consumption of NodeJS applications.
 Through an innovative VSCode extension and an integration into test frameworks, the system identifies energy-intensive code sections and suggests eco-friendly alternatives.
 The goal is to raise awareness of responsible resource management in software development, aiming to achieve both ecological and economic benefits.

+## First Steps
+To see how to setup oaklean in your repository please look into [First Steps](./docs/FirstSteps.md)

 ## Docs
 - [Fast Config Setup](./docs/FastConfigSetup.md)<br>